UniMath/agda-unimath/src/metric-spaces/inhabited-totally-bounded-subspaces-metric-spaces.lagda.md

 ## Properties

-### The image of an inhabited totally bounded subspace of a metric space under a uniformly continuous function is an inhabited totally bounded subspace
+### The image of an inhabited totally bounded subspace of a metric space under a uniformly continuous map is an inhabited totally bounded subspace

 ```agda
 im-uniformly-continuous-map-inhabited-totally-bounded-subspace-Metric-Space :